terminusdb/technical-blogs/blogs/whats_in_a_name.md

 difficulties encountered trying to create URIs in RDF.

-We're going to look at various identifier generation strategies,
-including: manual, lexical, hash, random, and value hash.
+We're going to look at various identifier generation strategies, including manual, lexical, hash, random, and value hash.

 But to see why we introduced these choices and strategies, it's useful to think a bit about ID references from first principles.